Skip to content

 systemctl restart datakit

-[ Guance - Infrastructure - Host - Click the host with the ebpf plugin installed - Network, view system network interface information ]
+[ Guance - Infrastructure - Host - Click on the host where the ebpf plugin is installed - Network, view system network interface information ]

 image.png